kasper-piskorski/docs/pages/graql/graql_cheatsheet.md

 ---
 title: Graql Cheatsheet
 keywords: graql
-last_updated: August 11, 2016
+last_updated: August 17, 2016
-tags: [graql]
+tags: [graql, getting_started]
 summary: "A reference card (cheatsheet) for Graql"
 sidebar: home_sidebar
-permalink: graql_cheatsheet.html
+permalink: graql/graql_cheatsheet.html
 folder: graql
 ---

 Graql is the declarative query language for MindmapsDB, more about which can be found at [mindmaps.io](http://www.mindmaps.io).

 Key principles and capabilities of Graql are as follows:
 * Graql is a pattern matching language that can search and modify a Mindmaps graph.
 * Graql operates on concepts and relations between them.
 * Graql will automatically execute the query in an efficient fashion, taking advantage of existing indexes.

-Additional documentation about MindmapsDB and Graql is available on our developer documentation portal [mindmaps.io/docs](http://www.mindmaps.io/docs).
+This page is intended to be a quick reference guide for those already familiar with Graql.
+For further information and additional documentation, please see the Graql section on our developer portal [mindmaps.io/docs](http://www.mindmaps.io/docs/graql/overview.html).

 {% include note.html content="This version of the cheatsheet is for Graql version 0.1.0" %}